Science & Robotics in Brazil in partnership with ChildFund

 Due to the lack of government assistance in equipping schools with proper materials and spaces to teach science, this portion of rural Brazilian students' education is often lacking.
 Without proper early introduction to these topics, it is hard for students to have the knowledge and confidence needed to pursue these fields later in life.
 We are supporting Childfund in an effort to change this for over 100 current students, and many more in the future, by bringing scientific equipment and robotics programming to one rural secondary school.

 This isn't our first foray into transformative technology education in Brasil.
-See our historical pages for information about how we joined with Vida Jovem (Boys Hope Girls Hope Brasil) in São Paulo for an expansion of a computer learning center.
+As early as 2009, we joined with Vida Jovem (Boys Hope Girls Hope Brasil) in São Paulo for an expansion of a computer learning center.